PowerForecast Docs

 Wizard `forecast-wizard/`

-Templates `forecast-templates/`
+Templates (real datasets) `forecast-templates/`

-Documentation `documentation/`
+Documentation `Documentation/`

 Environment URLs

-Environment Wizard Engine API SQLite API
+Environment Wizard Engine API Template source (PowerAdmin)

 Data Quality Options